Stellar fuel economy; appealing price; hatchback convenience

 In terms of options, the Prius c doesn't have many.
 A sunroof can be added to either the Three or Four, and sunroof-equipped Fours are eligible for 16-in alloy wheels with a quicker steering ratio.

 |Basic||3 Years/36,000 Miles|

 |Hybrid/Electric Components||8 Years/100,000 Miles|

 |Maintenance||2 Years/25,000 Miles|

-2016 Honda CR-Z -- If you don't need a back seat but could go for a more engaging drive, the 2-seat CR-Z is about the only game in town, delivering superior dynamics (but considerably worse fuel economy) for similar money.
+2015 Honda CR-Z -- If you don't need a back seat but could go for a more engaging drive, the 2-seat CR-Z is about the only game in town, delivering superior dynamics (and considerably worse fuel economy) for similar money.

 Used Chevrolet Volt -- The Volt is a plug-in hybrid, and that means regular access to a charging station is important.
 If you have that, you might want to consider a used Volt, which offers impressive fuel economy and a range-extending gasoline engine that kicks in once the electric motor is out of juice.